"What are calcium channel blockers (CCBs) and how do they work?

 (N = 1,156)

-The effect on mortality was principally the result of a reduction in the rate of sudden death among patients without worsening heart failure.
+The effect on mortality was principally the result of a reduction in the rate of sudden death among subjects without worsening heart failure.

-Patients' global assessments, in which carvedilol-treated patients were compared to placebo, were based on pre-specified, periodic patient self-assessments regarding whether clinical status post-treatment showed improvement, worsening, or no change compared to baseline.
-Patients treated with carvedilol showed significant improvements in global assessments compared with those treated with placebo in COPERNICUS.
+Patients' global assessments, in which carvedilol-treated subjects were compared with placebo, were based on pre-specified, periodic patient self-assessments regarding whether clinical status post-treatment showed improvement, worsening, or no change compared with baseline.
+Subjects treated with carvedilol showed significant improvements in global assessments compared with those treated with placebo in COPERNICUS.

 Although the clinical trials used twice-daily dosing, clinical pharmacologic and pharmacokinetic data provide a reasonable basis for concluding that once-daily dosing with COREG CR should be adequate in the treatment of heart failure.